lmadkins/stalls-for-all/planning/pseudocode.md

 - Cards are mapped for each location in the results, with the name, address, and its stats true/false/unknown (green, red, yellow?)
 - also if locaiton matches one of locations of codes from data.json, show htat?

+Getting both Lat and Long params into the url query maybe use on submit method, take lat, long, split based on ','
+- and set query1 query2?
+- or use state w/ SearchString? and do a 1 and 2?

 Loading
 if loading is true, return ainimation if loading is false